ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

    - module export lists and sub-lists
    - module import lists and sub-lists
    - deriving and default clauses
-   - record-like occurrences (declarations, patterns, constructions)
+   - record-like occurrences in terms and types (declarations, patterns, constructions)

    ::